M Search · Compensation Intelligence Report

 VP-Level: What Mattered Most

-By frequency across 200+ VP-level screen notes
+By frequency across 200+ VP-level screen conversations

-Equity / co-investment structure91%
+Equity / ownership stake91%

 Product conviction (must believe first)78%